Plumbing Emergency Guide: What to Do Before the Plumber Arrives

 Step 5: Document Everything

 Take photos and video of all visible damage before cleaning up.
 This documentation is critical for homeowner's insurance claims and helps your plumber diagnose the problem faster.
-This matters even more in 2026, since many policies now include water damage sublimits (some capped at $10,000 regardless of total repair cost), making thorough documentation essential to maximize your payout.
+This matters even more in 2026, since many carriers now apply water damage sublimits of $5,000 to $25,000 (particularly on older plumbing materials like polybutylene, galvanized steel, cast iron, or old PEX), and some endorsements explicitly cap all water damage during the policy term at a maximum such as $5,000 including tear-out.
+Mold sublimits typically run $1,000 to $10,000 with $5,000 as the common default, so thorough documentation is essential to maximize your payout.

 Pincher's Pro Tip